AdguardTeam/AdguardKnowledgeBase/11.vpn/030.adguard-vpn-for-ios/010.features-overview/docs.en.md

 ## Lists of exclusions

 You can find the exclusion feature by tapping the middle button below.
-Then you will see two exclusion lists — for Regular and Selective Modes.
+There you will see two exclusion lists — for Regular and Selective Modes.
 In the Regular mode the VPN works on all websites except for the ones from the exclusion list.
 In the Selective mode, conversely, the VPN operates only on the sites from the list.
 You can add domains (e.g. `google.com`) or subdomains (e.g. `*.google.com`) of websites in two ways: you can enter them manually in the app or right from the browser by clicking the *Share* button and finding AdGuard VPN in the opened list below.

 Another useful feature is the import/export of exclusion lists.
 You can do it by following the next four steps: